usevital/translator/FEATURES.md

   For Morse code audio, the MP3 file is saved in conversion-history/ and you'll be asked if you want to keep it after playing.

 - Copy the result to clipboard (not supported by QR code, barcode, or Morse sound modes) [--copy]

+Note: When using --file, the --text argument should not be used.
+The content of the file will be used as input for the conversion.